6 Times You Should Consider Shopping for Car InsuranceSeptember 5, 2019

 Another time you may want to get an additional car insurance quote is when your policy is coming up for renewal.
 This is also when to review homeowners’ insurance and any other policies you have.
 When you switch companies at renewal time, it makes your billing transition much easier.
 You won’t have to wait for a premium refund from one company while a new premium is due to the company to which you are switching your coverage.

 But, you don’t want to wait until the last minute!
 In fact, it is good to start about a month in advance.
 This gives adequate time for all the paperwork to be filed and for your agent to find the best plan for you.
-It also allows you to take advantage of any “quote-ahead” discounts that many companies offer.
+It also allows you to take advantage of any “quote-ahead” or advance quote discounts that many companies offer.
 This is one of the common discounts for personal lines policies and is worth exploring.

 If you maintain longer relationships with your insurance company, they will be less likely to cancel a policy after a large loss than if you have been jumping from policy-to-policy each and every year.
 Remember, it takes an insurance company and an agency up to two to three years to begin to “make” money on your policy after they incur the initial personnel costs associated with writing it.